Border Patrol Agents Show Trump Photo Of 60-Foot Tunnel Found Running Through Proposed Border Wall Site

 He describes the state of the southern border as a threat to U.S. national security, claiming that criminals, terrorists, and drug smugglers are crossing over in droves due to lack of a physical barrier.

-“They do it because there’s no barrier, there’s no hardened wall that you can’t knock down with your breath,” he said in an interview with The New York Times.
+“They do it because there’s no barrier, there’s no hardened wall that you can’t knock down with your breath,” he said in an interview with the New York Times.